A Netflix for video games? Why a longtime dream is closer than ever to coming true.

 That could make it far easier for people to play video games on whatever device they have, wherever they may be, according to Brian Nowak, an industry analyst at Morgan Stanley.
 “As a base case, this new technology has the opportunity to expand the addressable player base by lowering barriers to entry around AAA games,” Nowak wrote in a research note this month.

-Recent high-profile experiments with cloud-based gaming include Google’s Project Stream, which wrapped up a beta trial this month that allowed testers to play “Assassin’s Creed: Odyssey” online for free; Microsoft’s Project xCloud, which promises to enable game streaming over mobile data connections; and Verizon Gaming, leaks of which emerged earlier this month.
-On Monday, reports suggested that Apple may be planning a cloud-based games service of its own, and e-commerce giant Amazon is also said to be doing the same.
-(Amazon chief executive Jeffrey P. Bezos owns The Washington Post.)
+Recent high-profile experiments with cloud-based gaming include Google’s Project Stream, which wrapped up a beta trial this month that allowed testers to play “Assassin’s Creed Odyssey” online free; Microsoft’s Project xCloud, which promises to enable game streaming over mobile data connections; and Verizon Gaming, leaks of which emerged earlier this month.
+On Monday, reports suggested that Apple may be planning a cloud-based games service of its own, and e-commerce giant Amazon.com is also said to be doing the same.
+(Amazon founder and chief executive Jeffrey P. Bezos owns The Washington Post.)

 The jolt of interest in cloud-based gaming reflects how quickly the landscape for video games has shifted in recent years.
-The popularity of mobile gaming has some publishers such as Epic Games, the maker of “Fortnite,” moving to build its own app marketplace for games — circumventing the traditional app store middlemen such as Google.
+The popularity of mobile gaming has some publishers, such as Epic Games, the maker of Fortnite, moving to build their own app marketplace for games — circumventing the traditional app store middlemen such as Google.
 But in Project Stream, Google may be hinting at one possible strategy for outmaneuvering Epic in return: by eliminating app downloads altogether.

 The last major attempt to build a cloud-based games service was known as OnLive, which launched in 2010 with five data centers scattered across the country.
 The service showed promise, but many gamers discovered that their own experiences differed drastically from those of professional reviewers.
 In particular, players said, OnLive was marred by input lag, or a significant delay between user actions and results on the screen.